- Is there a pickup site near me?

 Please try to come early.
 Unfortunately, we can’t control what happens after we deliver the shares.
 Sometimes people ask a friend or a spouse to pick up their share without explaining the simple procedure.
 They don’t have a clue what to do, and they take the wrong box.
 If you arrive late, you’ll be the one left short.
 If this happens to you, please speak with your site host – s/he might be able to quickly resolve the problem.
 The site hosts graciously provide their homes and businesses for your convenience, but please don’t expect them to be the ‘food police’.

-A weekly Family share in 2015-2016 cost $36.50/wk, or $41 every other week.
-The Small share cost $23/week, or $26.
-We also offer add-ons to your share, including honey, fresh pollen, eggs, goat cheese, Mediterranean fare, Florida Keys Sea Salt & gomasio, goat’s milk soap, raw goat milk (labeled for pet use only, not for human consumption) and, in selected Dade locations, Redland-raised tilapia.
+A weekly Family share in 2018-2016 costs $42 every other week.
+The Small share costs $27, and the Mini share costs $16.
+We also offer add-ons to your share, including honey, fresh pollen, eggs, goat cheese, Mediterranean fare, and locally crafted bacon.
 We may offer new add-on share items from time to time.
-Prices and delivery frequency varies depending on the add-on.
+Price and delivery frequency varies depending on the add-on.
 You can add these when you pay for your shares, or later during the season.
 The price will be prorated for the remaining distributions.

 Providing a driver and refrigerated truck is a significant expense for us.
-The delivery fee is based on where you live- Miami-Dade($3/distribution), Broward($5) or the Keys($7).
+The delivery fee is based on where you live- Miami-Dade($3.50/distribution), or the Keys($7).
 You can avoid this fee altogether by picking up your share at the farm.

 Please carefully flatten and return your box.
 We provide a visual guide (pictures and a short video) to help you see how to break down the box without ripping it (click here).
 We reuse our boxes until they fall apart, are torn, or are too soiled for reuse.
 On the farm we use sturdy coolers and totes designed to last for many years.
 Food safety issues require that we not reuse plastic bags or clamshell boxes, but YOU can, and our egg cartons are too flimsy to reuse, so please repurpose & recycle these things at home!